The 12 Best Beekeeping Veils For 2025

 Types of Beekeeping Veils

-When it comes to beekeeping veils, there are three main types –round, square, and hooded veils.
+When it comes to beekeeper veils and hats, there are three main types –round, square, and hooded veils.
 Deciding which of these most fits your needs is the first step in purchasing the right veil for you.
 Before I begin my list, let’s check out the three basic designs.

 Round Veil